thiagocalima/MLParser/README.md

 - Implement some intelligence to wait for an interval between the queries (to avoid blocking);
 - Other improvements yet not pictured.

-#Known Issues:
-- This isn't working for queries of car advertisements.

 This script was born because my sister wanted to sell her used iPhone and asked me how much should she ask for it! :)